learning-thing/r3d/README.md

 R3D_DisableLightShadow(light, false);   // Disables the light; `false` keeps the allocated shadow map, while `true` destroys it
 ```

-- **Material System**: R3D uses raylib’s materials but provides helper functions to simplify setup, as raylib doesn’t always initialize all values and configuring a model’s material can be repetitive.
+- **Material System**: R3D uses raylibâ€™s materials but provides helper functions to simplify setup, as raylib doesnâ€™t always initialize all values and configuring a modelâ€™s material can be repetitive.

 ```c
 Material material = LoadMaterialDefault();  // Provided by raylib